0xseljarida/Inception/NOTES.md

 	# networks.
 See https://github.com/netdata/netdata/issues/164
 ```

-**Binding to `127.0.0.1` means the socket only accepts connections arriving on loopback**, the interface reachable only from inside that same network namespace.
-A container's published port maps to its real interface, `eth0`, not to its loopback, so a service bound to `127.0.0.1` is unreachable through `ports:` no matter what is published. `0.0.0.0` is the wildcard address meaning every interface, which is what makes the port actually answer once published.
+**Binding to `127.0.0.1` means the kernel only delivers packets that arrived on loopback**, the interface reachable only from inside that same network namespace.
+A published port maps to the container's real interface, `eth0`, never to its loopback, so a process bound to `127.0.0.1` cannot be reached through `ports:` no matter what is published. `0.0.0.0` is the wildcard meaning every interface, which is what makes a published port actually answer.

-**The fix looked like this:**
+**So the fix was one line:**

 ```ini
 [web]
     bind to = 0.0.0.0
 ```

-**Writing only that broke the container completely**, because `COPY` replaces the whole file, not one line. `run as user = netdata`, which lived under `[global]` in the packaged file, was gone. `strace` on the process showed why:
+**Writing only that line broke the container completely**, because `COPY` replaces the whole file rather than merging into it. `run as user = netdata`, which lived under `[global]` in the packaged file, disappeared with it. `strace` on the process showed the consequence exactly:

 ```text
 setgid(65534)                               nogroup